 Contrary to the popular phrase, you actually can teach an old dog new tricks.
 If you stay as motivated as you would be when training a puppy, you can crate train an older Australian Shepherd just as easily.
 Plus, you will probably not have to worry about potty training or extreme separation anxiety if your Aussie has a good enough relationship with you.

-You can crate train your Australian Shepherd, though improperly doing so will be detrimental for both you and your pooch.
+You can easily crate train your Australian Shepherd.
 Following the steps above is one way to make sure that your Aussie eases into the crate training process so that they can become as comfortable as possible with their crate.